AFSC joins with people across the country in calling for the abolition of Immigration and Customs Enforcement (ICE)—and we hope you will join us.

 Since its inception, ICE has routinely violated human rights.
 ICE agents and police officers colluding with ICE engage in racial profiling and warrantless searches, detain people without probable cause, and fabricate evidence.

 ICE provides deadly substandard medical care to those in detention.
-In 2017, 12 people died in ICE custody.
+In 2020, 21 people died in ICE custody—the highest level in 15 years.
 The agency has also been the subject of more than 1,200 complaints of sexual and physical abuse.

 Despite ICE’s long history of human rights violations, the agency has remained unaccountable to the courts, to our communities, and to Congress, which has repeatedly urged ICE to improve detention standards and address fiscal mismanagement—demands the agency has largely ignored.